dholm/voidwalker/README.markdown

 ## Installation

-Put (void)walker somewhere on your system and simply add the following line to your .gdbinit:
+Put (void)walker somewhere on your system and simply add the following line to your *~/.gdbinit*:

-    python execfile('<path to voidwalker.py')
+    python execfile('<path to voidwalker.py>')

 The next time you start GDB you should see (void)walker being loaded.

+You should also install all the (void)walker hooks in order to complete the integration with GDB.

 ## Usage